PACER-PHII/PACER/README.md

   * Finally, you must also update the ```CQL_EXECUTION_CODEMAPPER_USER``` and ```CQL_EXECUTION_CODEMAPPER_PASS``` to the basic credentials as well.
   * In order to define the actual mapping, you must create a new flat-key json object in the ```CQL_EXECUTION_CODEMAPPER_SYSTEMS_MAP``` variable.
 Each key is a source system, and each value is the target system by which it will be mapped too.
 In the example, *http://www.nlm.nih.gov/research/umls/rxnorm* is the **source** and *http://hl7.org/fhir/ndfrt* is the **target**.
 ## Installation Instructions
+* Pacer consists of 2 seperate docker-compose files: ```docker-compose-db.yml``` and ```docker-compose-apps.yml```. ```docker-compose-db.yml``` contains the configuration information for the database, and should be built and ran first before the ```docker-compose-apps.yml``` script. ```docker-compose-apps.yml``` consist of the application components that manage the PACER workflow.
-* From the command line, run ```docker-compose build``` from the top of the project.
+* From the command line, run ```docker-compose -f docker-compose-db.yml``` and ```docker-compose -f docker-compose-apps.yml``` from the top of the project.
 This will build from the source folders deployable images for 6 different containers: cql-storage, cql-execution, db, fhir-filter, job-management-system, results-manager.
-* From the command line, run ```docker-compose up -d``` This will turn on all the components and detach the process from the command line.
+* From the command line, run ```docker-compose -f docker-compose-db.yml up -d```, and wait for the database service to complete it's initdb.script.
+Once that is completed, run ```docker-compose -f docker-compose-apps.yml up -d``` This will turn on all the applications components and detach the process from the command line.